The Linden Tree

 The Linden Tree is a 1947 play by the English dramatist J. B. Priestley.
 It was first produced at the Duchess Theatre, London on 15 August 1947 and ran for 422 performances.
 The play had a brief run on Broadway in March 1948, lasting only seven performances, in a production directed by George Schaefer, using costumes designed by Frank Thompson, and starring Boris Karloff as Professor Linden.
+It also was performed in Ottawa, Canada in August 1949 with Rex Linden portrayed by Christopher Plummer.